nicholascarroll/emil/README.md

 The rendering system uses only cursor positioning (CSI H), erase-to-end-of-line (CSI K), reverse video (CSI 7m / CSI 0m), and clear-below (CSI J).
-Scroll region manipulation and line insert/delete are not used by the core renderer; they are planned as optional render optimisations behind a compile-time flag.
+Scroll region manipulation and line insert/delete are not used by the core renderer; they are planned as optional render optimisations enabled by a run-time toggle.

 All input is processed in a single loop: